Introduction to pypomp

 import jax.random

-import pypomp as po
+import pypomp as pp

-from pypomp.LG import Generate_data
+from functools import partial

 Because the model parameters will all be passed in one JAX array, it can be helpful to define functions that pack the values into the array or unpack them into a more natural form.
+We also generate a pseudorandom number generation (PRNG) key to be used with JAX.

 def get_thetas(theta):